How to Wash a Dog Bed? – Itsaboutdog

 Stinky Odor in the House

-Despite intensive training, dogs are not uncommon to urinate in the house.
-This may be due to marking behaviour, urinary tract issues, or old age.
+Despite intensive training, dogs only sometimes urinate in the house.
+This may be due to marking behavior, urinary tract issues, or old age.

 The dog bed covered in urine can stink up your entire house when left untouched.
-This can become a breeding ground for bacteria and build an odour that regular air fresheners cannot mask.
+This can become a breeding ground for bacteria and build an odor that regular air fresheners cannot mask.

 Higher Susceptibility to Diseases